 I’ve covered the placard mounting already and that option of course is exhibited at this top level carrier, but let’s talk fabrics at this juncture.
 The Spiritus PCs are not just 500D cordura, they do use 500D however it is laminated to/backed with a fabric that’s very new within the tactical gear market.
 I’m afraid I don’t know what it’s called, what exactly it’s made of or any real in-depth specifics.
 What I do know is it’s more like a plastic whereas hypalon is a type of rubber, meaning it’s much better for laminated applications and laser cutting vs hypalon.
 It will melt and bond with the cordura whereas Hypalon will not.
 I’ve only ever seen this fabric in black, which is why companies laminate it to 500D cordura, which is of course available in dozens of colours and camo patterns.
 The biggest selling point probably has to be the strength though.
 The mil-spec standard bar-tack on traditional PALS will, according to Zane, by design break away at around 250-300lbs.
 Spiritus have apparently tested the load bearing through slots cut in this fabric and the force applied needs to be more like 650-700lbs before a break occurs.

 Now, personally I reckon I’ve seen this new wonder fabric already on the latest models form C2R-Fast and you can see those pictures with some other info in my DSEI coverage from mid 2017.
-Whether it’s the exact same stuff I cannot comment for certain but the properties described certainly line up, that much I can say.
+Whether it’s the exact same stuff I could not say for certain but the properties described certainly line up.
 I’m also not 100% as to whether the same fabric will be used on all variants, but it would likely be a safe bet.

 As for cummerbunds the aforementioned slick elastic and Bank Robber styles should would with the Hi-Vis PC and there is of course a full skeletonised type available for mounting any PALS pouches the end user would like.
 It’s somewhat stiffened horizontally on the inside (presumably with plastic) and as is shown comes in at least 2 variants; standard hook and loop closure or (!)
 FirstSpear Tubes.
 That feature alone made this rig go from outstanding to bloody excellent in my personal estimation.
 Also note the webbing loops to attach the male Tube portion tuck away inside the front plate bag as you can see there on the mannequin.
 The cord used on the Tubes isn’t quite the standard, it’s a textured type that I’ve only seen previously on dinghies and windsurfing kit, so the grip in adverse conditions ought to be more than adequate.